kronwiz/codingtutorials/README.md

 This repository contains some tutorials created to teach coding to kids aged from 7 to 14 years old.
 The tutorials are born as part of the teaching activities carried out within the italian CoderDojos.

-There are tutorials for the [Scratch](http://scratch.mit.edu) environment and for web technologies (HTML/CSS/Javascript) written in italian language.
+There are tutorials for the [Scratch](http://scratch.mit.edu) environment, for web technologies (HTML/CSS/Javascript) and for Python written in italian language.

-In the future there may be added some for other languages (Python, etc.) and other locales (English, etc.).
+In the future there may be added some for other languages and other locales (English, etc.).

 You can find more information in the [Wiki](../../wiki) such as, for example, links to the executable tutorials on the Scratch website.